 Regional Office in South Eastern Europe

-People displaced by conflicts in the former Yugoslavia in the 1990s are still not able to access their rights and benefiting from durable solutions.
+Vulnerable and marginalized people displaced by conflicts in the former Yugoslavia in the 1990s continue to face challenges accessing their rights and benefiting from durable solutions.
 The situation remains particularly complicated for Roma IDPs.
-For instance, close to 11,000 households (around 38,000 individuals) are awaiting for housing solution, out of only 2,600 housing that were provided in 2017 within the Regional Housing Project.